 Students who successfully complete the advanced curriculum are encouraged to obtain Cisco Certified Network Professional (CCNP) certification.
 The expertise you develop when preparing for the CCNP will add to your skillset and help you expand your professional options.

-Register today for part-time studies courses.
+Register today for BCIT Flexible Learning (formerly Part-time Studies) courses.

 BCIT has several upgrading courses for students who wish to improve their English language skills.